university relations Leadership

-Rebecca serves as NAFSA’s Consular Liaison to the New York Consulate of France through participation in NAFSA’s Education Abroad Regulatory Practice Consular Affairs Liaison Subcommittee (CAL).
+Rebecca serves as NAFSA’s France Country Coordinator through service on NAFSA’s Education Abroad Regulatory Practice Consular Affairs Liaison Subcommittee (CAL).
 She has been on the CAL Subcommittee since 2010.
 The French visa process can be challenging, and Rebecca enjoys being of service to advisors in the field who need support and guidance.

 Rebecca holds a Bachelor of Arts in French, History and International Studies from the University of Chapel Hill at North Carolina (UNC) and a Master of Arts in TESOL for adult learners from New York University (NYU).
 Before joining CEA, Rebecca developed a study abroad program for Dublin Business School.
 She established partner institution and third party provider relationships that doubled the program's annual revenue and was solely responsible for admissions and overall program management and administration.

 A trip abroad to England at the age of 14 sparked Rebecca’s life-long love of international travel and culture; keen to learn French from an early age, she participated in a French immersion program in Chicoutimi, Quebec and spent a year in Paris as an au pair after graduating from UNC, both deeply enriching experiences.
 She has maintained her proficiency in French ever since.

 Based out of Wisconsin, Jon Jorgenson works with our university advisors, faculty and staff to support student exploration, advising, and registration processes, in addition to identifying ways CEA can help its university partners be more successful in internationalizing its curriculum.